The Worst Drinks for Belly Fat, According to Science

 Don't panic—your morning cup of Joe is safe, as long as you're not adding sugary flavors, syrups, and whipped cream to it.
 That's right, all those frozen coffee drinks are a problem when it comes to your waistline.
 These drinks tend to be high-calorie and packed with sugar, a major contributor to belly fat.
 One study found that nearly 70% of coffee drinkers had their morning beverage with caloric add-ins including sugar and creamers.
 Yikes!

 If you're going for the fresh-squeezed stuff, then you're in the clear.
 Natural sugars aren't the problem here.
 But you might be surprised to uncover that tons of bottled fruit juices are actually loaded up with added sugar.
 Sadly, that means these drinks are indeed contributing to belly fat.
+When the juice craving hits, Bonci says it's best to pour 1/2 cup of the juice into a glass and then fill the rest with sparkling water.

 Looking for more helpful tips?
 Sign up for our newsletter to get daily recipes and food news in your inbox!